macleann/macleann/README.md

-### <div align="center">Hellooo, My name is Neil MacLean and I'm a full stack web developer currently finishing my apprenticeship at Nashville Software School where I'm learning the following languages and tools: HTML, CSS, Javascript, React, Python, Django, and SQL.</div>
+### <div align="center">Hellooo, My name is Neil MacLean and I'm a full stack web developer who recently finished an apprenticeship at Nashville Software School where I learned the following languages and tools: HTML, CSS, Javascript, React, Python, Django, and SQL.</div>

 In addition to coding, I also co-founded a record label called [Like You Mean It Records](www.likeyoumeanitrecords.com), which is entering its third year.
 Being in school while also running a small business has taught me critical skills in project management across multiple disciplines, which I believe will be invaluable for any job I have moving forward.